Depression. Causes, symptoms, treatment of the disease

 10. Psychotraumatic situations.

-Against the background of a strong emotional shock, especially impressionable people manifest depersonalization depression syndromes: depression of mood and emotions, derealization, vital longing.
-Feelings are dulled, and a person closes in himself.
-In severe form, such a pathology can lead to suicidal thoughts and attempts to commit suicide.
+Against the background of severe emotional shock, especially impressionable people develop depersonalization depression syndromes: depressed mood and emotions, derealization, vital melancholy.
+Feelings become dull and the person withdraws into himself.
+In severe form, this pathology can lead to suicidal thoughts and attempts to commit suicide.

 Accompanying disorders